hershd23/ObjectLocalizer/README.md

 ## HOW TO RUN

+NOTE: If running natively on your machine set the path to the directory where the images are stored.

 Run the cells in the DatMan.ipynb file.
 This file takes 3500 images from the training dataset and stores it as a .np file.
 Use this file in the FChal2.ipynb file, to train the model and save the model.
 Using this saved model, generate a .csv file using the TestGenerator.ipynb.

 In order to check your predictions on the images itself, run the designated cells in the FChal2.ipynb file.

-The code, in particular was tested in the steps given above
+The code, in particular was tested in the steps given above.
+To run a train and test generator based model (would run faster natively in your machines but slower on Google Colab.

+## Model

+In the given problem, the Resnet18 model has been used where the input is an array of 244x244x3 numpy array and we map it to 4 output cells, each denoting the coordinates (x, y, width, height) of the bounding box.

+## Reference
+The model is inspired by:- https://arxiv.org/pdf/1512.03385.pdf

+## Author

+Hersh Dhillon